tensorflow/tfjs/GALLERY.md

 - [Handsfree.js](https://github.com/handsfreejs/handsfree) - A library for adding face-controlled pointers to your site.
 - [face-api.js](https://github.com/justadudewhohacks/face-api.js) - A JavaScript API for face detection and face recognition in the browser.
 - [TensorFlow.js GPU-accelerated t-SNE](https://github.com/tensorflow/tfjs-tsne) - A linear t-SNE for the web.
+- [TensorSpace.js](https://github.com/tensorspace-team/tensorspace) - A 3D visualization framework for neural networks, featuring interactive and intuitive display of models in the browser.
+Supports pre-trained models from TensorFlow, Keras, and TensorFlow.js.